edvinand/Orbit/README.md

 ------------ |
 <img src="https://github.com/edvinand/Orbit/blob/main/images/PWM_figure.PNG" width="300"> |

+Before we connect our motor, let us try to generate a PWM signal using our LED.
+You can give this a go without looking at the solution below.
+Open pwm.h (ctrl + p, and search for pwm.h), and look at the description for pwm_set_dt().
+Looking at our servo motor's [data sheet](http://www.ee.ic.ac.uk/pcheung/teaching/DE1_EE/stores/sg90_datasheet.pdf), we see that we should have a period of 20ms, and a duty cycle between 1 and 2 ms. Try to set a PWM signal of 1.5ms, with a period of 20ms.

+*Hint: the `spec` parameter is our pwm_led0.
+Since it requires a pointer, you need to use `&pwm_led0` when you use it in pwm_set_dt().*

 Short background: The way that the PWM works is that it is a counter counting from 0 to .top_value at the speed of 1MHz.
 When it reaches our threshold/pwm_duty_cycle (which we will set later) it will set the pin in active state, and when the counter's .top_value is reached, it puts the pin in inactive state, and resets the counter.
 <br>